-Top 20 highest earning Call of Duty pros after CDL Champs 2020 | Dexerto.com
+Top 20 highest earning Call of Duty pros of all time - Dexerto

-Professional Call of Duty players have won over $20 million in prize money collectively over the years, but who has won the most individually?
-With the inaugural Call of Duty League season now complete, here are the 20 players who have earned the most throughout their careers.
+Professional Call of Duty players have won over $20 million in collective prize money over the years, but who has won the most individually?
+With the second Call of Duty League season now underway, here are the 20 players who have earned the most throughout their careers.

 Over the last decade Call of Duty has seen a steady rise in prize money awarded, with players earning hundreds of thousands of dollars thanks to their exploits in the popular first-person shooter.

-This year so the biggest change in the FPS title's history, with the introduction of the 12-team Call of Duty League, a franchised competition with Home Series events, culminating in the massive 2020 Call of Duty League Championship on August 30.
+2020 was arguably the biggest year in the FPS title’s history, with the introduction of the 12-team Call of Duty League, a franchised competition with Home Series events, culminating in the massive 2020 Call of Duty League Championship on August 30.

 Throughout the years, CoD has seen a number of different dynasties dominate the competitive scene, from the dominant compLexity squad which ran roughshod over opponents throughout Black Ops 2 and Ghosts, all the way to the legendary OpTic Gaming team that secured the organization’s first Call of Duty World Championship in 2017.

-Note: This article was last updated on March 29.